Read this article summarized with

 When you need both

-Many operations teams eventually need both.
-The question is which one to implement first.
+Most ops teams eventually need both.
+The question is which to implement first.

 Start with SOP software if: